paksas/paksas.github.io/_posts/2020-05-16-bayesian-inference.md

 The equation of Binomial distribution probability *mass* function: $$f(k, n, p) = \binom{n}{k} p^{k}(1-p)^{n-k}$$.
 It's a discrete distribution.
 It's discreteness stems from the fact that its support is a subset of integers defined as $$k \in {0..n}$$.

-One would use this equation to express a distribution of probability by choosing some value of $$n$$ and $$p$$, and then iterating over all possible values of $$k$$ and running the three through this equation.
+One would use this equation to express a distribution of probability by choosing some value of $$n$$ and $$p$$, and then iterating over all possible values of parameter $$k$$ and running the three through this equation.
-Let's say that we want to model the distribution of getting k Heads in 10 tosses, and the tosses are performed with a fair coin (p=0.5).
+Let's say that we want to model the distribution of getting $$k$$ Heads in 10 tosses, and the tosses are performed with a fair coin with the hyperparameter $$p=0.5$$.
 The equation would then take the form:

 $$f(10, k, 0.5) = \binom{10}{k} 0.5^{k}(1-0.5)^{10-k}$$